-“The chances that the Democratic caucus will stand by and watch its chair [Rep. Hakeem Jefferies (D–NY)] get attack[ed] and people piling on him — by Democrats! — is so obscene that I think you’ll find one of the strongest reactions that could possibly be anticipated,” Rep. Cleaver said.
-(Politico previously reported Ocasio-Cortez supports primarying Jefferies; in today’s story, she denies it.)
+“The chances that the Democratic caucus will stand by and watch its chair [Rep. Hakeem Jeffries (D–NY)] get attack[ed] and people piling on him — by Democrats! — is so obscene that I think you’ll find one of the strongest reactions that could possibly be anticipated,” Rep. Cleaver said.
+(Politico previously reported Ocasio-Cortez supports primarying Jeffries; in today’s story, she denies it.)

 Many of the quoted officials seems to be channeling the Rock, demanding that AOC know her role and shut her mouth, or else.

 The article paints a portrait of a fairly pathetic party, led by officials who style themselves as #Resistance leaders but shit their pants when a twenty-nine-year-old with a Twitter following joins them and actually takes pro-working class, stop-the-world-from-burning-to-a-crisp policies seriously.
 “People are afraid of her,” one jittery, anonymous Democratic aide says, perhaps while wearing a fake mustache and trench coat, calling from a payphone on the outskirts of the capital.